shahsalonik/Driving-App/README.md

 # Mile-o-Meter
 An automated supplement to the 45-hour log provided by the DMV.
+We aim to decrease the number of people who falsify their hours due to a lack of proper tracking technology.

 ## To run the app:
 1. Download/clone this repository